omprabhu31/omprabhu31/README.md

 - ⚡ Fun fact: ...
 -->

-Hey there, nice to see you!
-I am Om Prabhu, a third year undergraduate student at the Department of Mechanical Engineering.
+Hey there, nice to meet you!
+I am Om Prabhu, a fourth year undergraduate student at the Department of Mechanical Engineering.
 IIT Bombay.
 I am interested in mathematics (mainly linear algebra) and control theory.
 I am also an aspiring Unity game developer with a keen interest in programming and 2D pixel art.
 To know more about me, kindly visit [my website](https://omprabhu31.github.io/).
 Otherwise, feel free to browse my repositories and dig stuff up!